sverweij/dependency-cruiser/.github/CONTRIBUTING.md

 ## Contributing

 So you want to contribute to dependency-cruiser?
-We already love you!
+We already love you! :heart:

 To make this as easy as possible for you, here's some simple guidelines:

+### FAQ
+It might be a solution to your issue already exists.
+Dependency-cruiser has a [FAQ](../doc/faq.md) that might help you out.

 ### Reporting issues
 - All **issues** are **welcome**.